Prof. Echo Wen WAN

 - Best Paper Award, La Londe Conference, France, 2017.

 - Best Working Paper Award, Association for Consume Research Conference, Berlin, Germany, 2016.

-- Faculty Outstanding Researcher Award, Faculty of Business and Economics, the University of Hong Kong, 2015
+- Faculty Outstanding Researcher Award, HKU Business School, 2015

 - Marketing Science Institute Young Scholar, 2013.